 I had borrowed some Mogami 2972 to try in place of the NACA5 on advice and was visiting my dealer to pay for it.
 There was a scheduled demo of an Audio Note level 4 system about to start and he invited me to join.
 Up until this point, I had always avoided listening to a system I thought I could never afford but curiosity got the better of me and I did.
 When the first record ended (I’d been listening with my eyes closed and was transported to where Miles Davis was playing live) I clapped enthusiastically until I remembered where I was and sat down embarrassed.
 I was reassured this was not an uncommon reaction.

 Over the last couple of years I replaced the Epos Epic 5s with Audio Note AX-Three Hemps and the trusty 102/180 combo with an Audio Note Oto Line SE Signature.
-Recently the Audio Note DAC 2.1x taking feed from the ND5 has completed this phase of upgrades to achieve the musicality and realism of voice and instruments I had hankered for since hearing the demo.
+Recently the Audio Note DAC 2.1x Signature taking feed from the ND5 had completed this phase of upgrades to try achieve the musicality and realism of voice and instruments I had hankered for since hearing the demo.
+However.......
+I recently had to scratch the itch that was using an Audio Note CD Transport in the system.
+To say it’s a game changer is an understatement, the CDT Two makes instruments and voices more realistic than I’ve heard previously.
+The ND5 hasn’t been switched on more than a couple of times since and thank heavens I kept buying CDs.

 I don’t regret sitting in on that demo; I will for a while longer need to cook in a kitchen I had planned to update and keep my current car a while longer, but to me it’s worth it.